-If you moved your website to another server and the paths to the production and staging site have been changed, WP Staging will lose its connection to the staging site and you are not able to push the staging site to the production website any longer.
+If you moved your website to another server and the paths to the production and staging site were changed, WP Staging will lose its connection to the staging site and you are not able to push the staging site to the production website any longer.

 If you are familiar with phpmyadmin and if you are not scared by doing a slight modification in the production database you can resolve this easily by changing the path to the staging site.